 What is screen mirroring on Roku?

 Screen mirroring allows TV viewers to essentially duplicate or “mirror” video and images on a smartphone, tablet or PC to a Roku streaming device or Roku TV.

 But you may have photos or videos on your iPhone or Android smartphone that you want to see on your TV.
 Likewise, you may want to use the Netflix or HBO Max app on your phone or tablet instead of Roku.

 The screen mirror mode is often confused with “casting”, which is a feature made famous by Chromecast devices.

 On October 2, 2014, Roku introduced screen mirroring in beta on a limited number of Android and Windows devices.
-Currently, Roku OS 7.7 or higher is required for screen mirroring.
+At the time, Roku OS version 6.0 operated most devices.
+(Roku OS 7.7 or higher is now required for screen mirroring.)

 How to screen mirror on Roku or Roku TV

 Most new Roku streaming devices support the screen mirror feature, but you should always update your software before trying it out.